 For middle school hitters, gathering weight rearward usually starts in the circle of the pitcher’s arm (baseball and fastpitch softball).
-Then, the hitter starts their stride at certain ball travel distances (see Tool XXV: Universal Timing of Fastball Drills, Drill II – Timing of Stride Start Drill).
+Then, the hitter starts their stride at certain ball travel distances.
 For baseball, the operator brings their arm back as a pitcher would and then forward to the machine’s feeder.
 For fastpitch softball, the operator makes a windmill motion.

 High School and up hitters need to be more precise with their timing mechanisms.
 Reaction time is lower, so the hitter exactly synchronizes their motions to the pitcher.
 Therefore, the operator closely emulates a pitcher’s tempo by bringing hands together, lifting stride leg, breaking hands, and then circling the ball into the feeder.
 Or, whatever the individual hitter’s timing requires – the hitter ought to know, and the operator obliges.

 There is one pitching machine frustration relevant to all ages.
 Any delay between when the operator’s arm reaches the feeder and the ball coming toward the hitter severely hampers timing mechanisms.
 The ball’s release from the machine occurs precisely when the operator’s arm reaches the release point.

 One solution is for the operator to use two machine balls, holding one dimple in both hands.
 After they split hands during the delivery, move the non-throwing hand to position the dimple directly over the machine’s feeder.
 After circling their throwing arm, the operator drives the held ball into the machine using the ball in their throwing hand.